dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 yield [12, 1, 2016]
 ```

-Assuming we want to use hadoop streaming's KeyFieldBasedComparator, when hadoop streaming sees the JSON string [2016, 12, 1], it is very difficult to instruct hadoop to understand the key consists of three fields (month, day, year), and sort them accordingly (eg. we want sort by year, month, day).
+Assuming we want to use Hadoop streaming's KeyFieldBasedComparator, when Hadoop streaming sees the JSON string [2016, 12, 1], it is very difficult to instruct Hadoop to understand the key consists of three fields (month, day, year), and sort them accordingly (e.g. we want sort by year, month, day).

 Notice if we yield a date as [2016, 12, 01] instead, the string comparison coincidentally produces the same sort order as the underlying data (dates).
-However, to achieve this requires intimate knowledge of JSON (or other transportation formats); therefore, we recommend using RawProtocol or RawValueProtocol when advanced sorting is desired, which offers maximum flexibility to control key sorting and key hashing performed by hadoop streaming.
+However, to achieve this requires intimate knowledge of JSON (or other transportation formats); therefore, we recommend using RawProtocol or RawValueProtocol when advanced sorting is desired, which offers maximum flexibility to control key sorting and key hashing performed by Hadoop Streaming.

 ###III.C.
 Partitioning in MRJob

-__Keypoints:__
+__Key points:__
 * Challenge: which partition contains the largest/smallest values seems arbitrary.
-* Hadoop streaming `KeyFieldBasedPartitioner` does not sort partition keys, even though it seemingly accepts unix `sort` compatible configurations.
+* Hadoop streaming `KeyFieldBasedPartitioner` does not sort partition keys, even though it seemingly accepts Unix `sort` compatible configurations.
 * MRJob uses Hadoop Streaming under the hood, therefore inherits the same problem

 __Solution:__